 Older patients with TMJ issues may benefit from surgical interventions to reposition the jaw or correct the problematic structure causing the discomfort.
 Patients who develop TMJ due to autoimmune conditions, like rheumatoid arthritis or lupus, may need to be fitted with a prosthetic joint in order to get relief from their symptoms.

-Don’t feel that you have to suffer from symptoms associated with TMJ disorders.
+Don’t feel that you have to suffer from TMJ disorder symptoms associated with TMJ disorders.
 You can discuss your treatment options with our experienced oral and maxillofacial surgery team.

 If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford’s office using our online contact form or call 214-828-9115.